-Each Victorian health service or hospital has its own waiting list for elective surgery – surgery that can wait more than 24 hours.
-Patients who need emergency treatment will not be placed on an elective surgery waiting list.
+Each Victorian health service or hospital has its own waiting list for planned surgery – surgery that can wait more than 24 hours.
+Patients who need emergency treatment will not be placed on a planned surgery waiting list

-Where can I find more information on elective surgery?
+Where can I find more information on planned surgery?

 For more information: Better Health Channel, Surgery

-When a patient is assessed by a surgeon as requiring elective surgery, they are categorised as:
+When a patient is assessed by a surgeon as requiring planned surgery, they are categorised as: